CLOCK

 The Iraq War 2003 to 2011.
 It began with the invasion of Iraq by the United States-led coalition that overthrew the Ba'athist government of Saddam Hussein based on supposed nuclear weapons, that proved wrong.
 The conflict continued for much of the next decade as an insurgency emerged to oppose the coalition forces and the post-invasion Iraqi government.
 US troops were officially withdrawn in 2011.

-China since 1976 has evolved into a dynamic capitalist economy under tight political control.
-It has pursued a strategy of soft economic colonization to spread its influence.
-It has also bolstered its military to try and become the global challenger to the US, and threaten US allies Taiwan.
+China has bolstered its military to try and become the global challenger to the US, and threaten US allies Taiwan.
 At the same time as challenging the US, it is also a key supplier of many key technologies, and is threatening Taiwan the home of TSMC the only supplier of many of the worlds key chips.
 This gives it unique leverage in a future possible conflict.

 Misinformation era 2020-????

-Social media has become a new unmanaged source of global information, the days are over where journalists acted as the gatekeepers for information that is widely disseminated.
+Social media on internet capable mobile devices has become a new unmanaged source of global information, the days are over where journalists acted as the gatekeepers for information that is widely disseminated.
 Misinformation is rife as opinion, deliberate propaganda, malicious troublemaking, religious zealotry, or just sales and marketing.

-Climate change is with critical issue of our time that will overwhelm all the petty conflicts, misinformation from the fossil fuel industry and political opportunists is rife.
+Climate change is the critical issue of our time that will overwhelm all the petty conflicts, misinformation from the fossil fuel industry and political opportunists is rife.

 Where we are ...